Best Cheap Health Insurance in Washington for 2026

 | |

-- Community Health Plan has the cheapest rates for roughly three out of four Washington residents.
-The company has the most affordable plans in Seattle, Spokane and Tacoma.
+- Community Health Plan of Washington has the cheapest rates for roughly three-quarters of Washington residents, with Gold plans that start at $426 per month.
+The company has the most affordable plans in the Seattle metro area and Spokane.

 Best health insurance companies in Washington state